bashaus/compass-svg-polyfill/README.md

 ### Mac OS X (with homebrew)

-If you don't already have it, download and install `XQuartz`
+You may need to download and install `XQuartz`

     https://xquartz.macosforge.org/landing/